 Me I think there is a body already.
 It is informal and it is comprised of Elders and community folk.
 The community knows and recognizes who is an Elder.
 Elders generally recognize other Elders.
 The role of Elder can be complex and simple at the same time.
 Some Elders will be recognized for their knowledge of Spiritual Teachings while some will be recognized as Healers.
 Some Elders are recognized as lower Elders in standing to other Elders.
 These "lower" standing Elders will willingly yield to a more "higher" standing Elder.
 This is not a written rule or vocalized but it is practice common among Traditional Elders.
 The 'higher" Elder may not be older than the "lower" standing Elder.

 The certification of Elders is not a viable action.
 Elders being Elders is a privilege and time honoured tradition and role among the Traditional Indigenous community.
 It is something recognized by the community.
-The standing of an Elder is no universal in our communities.
-An Elder that is highly visible and very active may not have the recognition of community but is well known outside the community circle; government agencies, academic institutions.
-Our it may be individuals choice not to accept a certain individual has having Elder status.
+The standing of an Elder is not universal in our communities.
+An Elder that is highly visible and very active may not have the recognition of the Indigenous community but is well known outside the community circle; such as government agencies, academic institutions.
+Or it may be the individuals choice not to accept a certain individual as having Elder status.
 There are some Elders who everyone knows and recognizes as an Elder of honour.
 Still there are people who give themselves the title Elder and keep selling it.
 They use the title so many times and in so many public places the label sticks.
 The label of Elder sticks with outside of the community.
 So we see many an Elder who is old yes, but has not earned the Right to be an Elder in the Traditional sense; of a Teacher, mentor and Keeper of knowledge.
 We see some Elders who have been actively engaged in not only Christian lifestyle but even are naysayers to Traditional Teachings.
 There are a number of "well known" Elders in Winnipeg city that have not had the background of Teachings but now are touted as Elders.

 For Traditional Elders to be regulated and tested or thought through an educational institution would be wrong and just plain stupid.
 There are examples in the Western world where time honoured traditions and practices have been made into certificate courses and training.
 Acupuncture is a Chinese ancient medicine practice of 4,500 years.
 It is now a course and certificate.
 Take a 300 hour course and you are now certified to do Acupuncture.
 You can push in the needles without having the understanding or Teachings behind the practice.
 Western culture has embraced Acupuncture but not the Teachings it is based on.
 The "scientific community" will look for things they understand and discount the Teachings as "a pre-scientific superstition": Acupuncture is based upon the Eastern philosophy of (also spelled ), which is the Chinese term for the supposed life force or vital energy that animates living things.
 In Traditional Chinese Medicine (TCM) flows through pathways in the body known as meridians.
 Illness results from the flow of through the meridians being blocked, or by the two types of (yin and yang) being out of balance.
 Acupuncture is the practice of placing thin needles at acupuncture points, which are said to coincide with points at which meridians cross, to improve the flow and restore the balance of .There is no more reason to believe in the reality of than there is in the four humors, or in the effectiveness of acupuncture than the effectiveness of bloodletting.